-The University of Oregon Collegium Musicum ensemble is delighted to present the second annual musicking conference: “Musicking: Improvisation, Ornamentation, and Variation” to be held in the UO, School of Music and Dance in Eugene, OR (location: Collier House, at University and 13th Streets), from May 23 through May 27, 2017.
+The University of Oregon Collegium Musicum ensemble is delighted to present the third annual Musicking Conference: “Musicking: Cultural Considerations” to be held in the UO, School of Music and Dance in Eugene, OR (location: Collier House, at University and 13th Streets), from April 10 through April 14, 2018.
 The purpose of this conference is to bring together research, education, and performance of historical music in the broadest sense by considering a variety of topics.

 The Conference Committee welcomes individual paper proposals: abstracts of no more than 250 words should be submitted.
-Proposals should include two files: an anonymous submission including a title and the abstract; and a second file including the title, author’s name, and a short (5-line) biography of the presenter.
-The abstract should specify the thesis/main topic of research, the state of research and sources used, and the relevance of the author’s thesis to the conference purpose and topics.
-Proposals for participation in the round-table discussion should present a position in no more than 200 words.
-Please send abstracts and proposals by Tuesday, November 1, 2016.
+Proposals should include two files: an anonymous submission including a title and the abstract; and a second file including the title, author’s name and a short (5-line) biography of the presenter.
+The abstract should specify the thesis/main topic of research, the state of research and sources used, and the relevance of the author’s thesis to the conference purpose and topic.
+Please send abstracts and proposals by Wednesday, November 1, 2017.
 Notices of acceptance will be sent by Friday, December 1, 2017.
 All submission materials should be submitted via the Musicking website.

-This year, the musicking conference also invites proposals for lecture performances.
-Proposals should be for programs 30-45 minutes in length, and should be designed to engage audiences in an informal and intimate setting.
-Proposals should include a short concert/lecture description and music selection, and should include an mp3 audio file or youtube.com link displaying the performer’s musical ability.
-Please send lecture-performance proposals by Tuesday, November 1, 2016.
+This year, the Musicking conference again invites proposals for lecture performances.
+Proposals should be for programs 30-45 minutes in length, and should be designed to engage audiences in an informal and fairly intimate setting.
+Proposals should include a short concert/lecture description and music selection, and should include an mp3 audio file or Youtube.com link displaying the performer’s musical ability.
+Please send proposals by Wednesday, November 1, 2017.
 Notices of acceptance will be sent by Friday, December 1, 2017.
 All submission materials should be submitted via the Musicking website.

-* The musicking conference is free and open to the public.
+* The Musicking conference is free and open to the public.
 There is no registration fee.
 Click HERE to donate to the conference and keep musicking free for our community.